 Organizations such as the American Diabetes Association, the American Heart Association, and the American Dietetic Association have developed guidelines that promote weight loss and healthy eating.
 These guidelines recommend that no more than 30% of your total calorie intake should come from fats.
 Overall, you should eat a wide variety of foods, especially fruits and vegetables, to stay healthy and maintain proper weight.

-Many studies show that exercise -- from moderate to intense -- helps prevent obesity.
+Many studies show that exercise, from moderate to intense, helps prevent obesity.
 The Centers for Disease Control and Prevention and the American Academy of Sports Medicine recommend at least 30 minutes of moderate aerobic activity (such as a brisk walk) at least 5 days a week.
-You don't have to exercise for 30 minutes at a time; 10 minutes, 3 times a day, is also effective.
-In fact, any exercise -- from taking the stairs to cleaning the house or working in the garden -- is beneficial.
-You should also include muscle-strengthening activities -- lifting weights or working with resistance bands -- 2 days a week.
+You do not have to exercise for 30 minutes at a time; 10 minutes, 3 times a day, is also effective.
+In fact, any exercise, from taking the stairs to cleaning the house or working in the garden, is beneficial.
+You should also include muscle-strengthening activities, lifting weights or working with resistance bands, 2 days a week.

 Your doctor will use BMI to diagnose obesity.
 To determine BMI, weight in kilograms is divided by height in meters, squared.
 You can find online BMI calculators that do the math for you.
-As noted in the "Signs and Symptoms" section, the following BMI ranges are most often used to indicate that a person is overweight or obese:
+The following BMI ranges are most often used to indicate that a person is overweight or obese:

 - BMI 30 and above (obese)